What is ESMA?

 What will happen after Brexit?

-There is uncertainty as to the position that the UK will take post-Brexit, but there is a strong likelihood that not much will change.
+There is uncertainty as to the position that the UK will take post-Brexit, but updates will be provided as soon as clarity is provided by Government and Regulators

 Does Tickmill Ltd has a compensation or insurance provision?